-The following conclusions can be reached based on the accomplishments in the second year of the R&D program:
+The following conclusions can be reached based on the accomplishments of this R&D program:

-- 1) Carbon-coated SOTA cesium-copper-zinc-chromite catalyst extrudates were successfully prepared and tested for activity studies in a Robinson -Mahoney reactor with catalyst basket using decalin as the liquid medium.
-The C $2$ -C $6$ alcohol production rates were either comparable or superior to earlier DOE pilot plant run using similar catalysts in a slurry phase reactor.
-By increasing the operating pressure from 1500 psig to 1700 psig, the C $2$ -C $6$ alcohol production rate increased significantly for the carbon -coated SOTA catalyst.
-Ebullated bed test runs at 2,000 psig using carbon-coated SOTA and Advanced catalysts are recommended to determine high apparent potential of these catalysts towards commercial applications. - 2) The carbonous extrusion step, the key step in carbon-coated catalyst preparation, was developed for continuous large scale production. - 3a) A continuous process for producing carbonous catalyst extrudates was proposed.

-3b) A cost estimation based on the proposed production process show the cost of carbon-coated catalyst production is \sim \$1.59 per pound of catalyst extrudates (excluding the cost of catalyst powder).
-This low cost makes the carbon-coated catalyst extrudates highly competitive in the catalyst extrudate market.
+- 1) Carbon-coated SOTA cesium-copper-zinc-chromite catalyst extrudates were successfully prepared and tested for activity studies in a Robinson-Mahoney reactor with catalyst basket using decalin as the liquid medium.
+The C 2-C6 alcohol production rates were either comparable or superior to earlier DOE pil ot plant run using similar catalysts in a slurry phase reactor.
+By increasing the operating pressure from 1500 psig to 1700 psig, the C 2-C6 alcohol production rate increased significantly for the carbon -coated SOTA catalyst. - 2) The carbonous extrusion step, the key step in carbon-coated catalyst preparation, was developed for continuous large-scale production. - 3a) A continuous process for producing carbonous extrudates and carbon-coated catalysts was proposed. - 3b) A cost estimation based on the proposed production process show the cost of carbon-coated catalyst production is ~\$1.59 per pound of catalyst extrudates (excluding the cost of catalyst powder).